taskcluster/taskgraph/docs/tutorials/connecting-taskcluster.rst

    For now, this tutorial will assume we're using the `docker-worker payload`__.

    a.
 Define the image.
-Taskgraph conveniently provides pre-built images for
+Taskgraph conveniently provides a pre-built image for
-      certain Decision task contexts.
-These are:
+      most Decision task contexts, called ``taskgraph:decision``.

-      * ``taskgraph:decision`` - A general purpose image.
-      * ``taskgraph:decision-mobile`` - Built on top of ``taskgraph:decision`` with
-        some additions needed for Android applications at Mozilla.

       You may also build your own image if desired, either on top of ``taskgraph:decision`` or from scratch.
 For this tutorial we'll just